 Good news — if you want to prove to yourself you can stick with a resolution and improve your health at the same time, look no further than your bathroom sink.
-Making a commitment to your oral health is a simple step you can take to ensure you keep your smile in good shape for 2018 and beyond.
+Making a commitment to your oral health is a simple step you can take to ensure you keep your smile in good shape for the new year and beyond.
 Here are five reasons why improving your oral health should be a priority for the new year.

 Over 80% of U.S. adults suffer from some degree of gum disease, making it one of the most common diseases in America.
 Yet, most of us don’t know much about gum disease.
 Even worse, what we think we know may not be completely true.
 Here are some useful (and actual) facts about this often ignored part of our body.

 Gum disease is so common that it could accurately be described as an epidemic — as many as 85% of U.S. adults have some form of the disease.
 Unfortunately, many people don’t realize they have the condition, and those who do often brush it off as not a big deal.